-\begin{thm} Suppose $\Theta^*$ has rank $r$.
+\end{corollary} This follows from the same line of proof as in the proof of Corollary \ref{cor:kwise_appxlowrank} in Appendix \ref{sec:kwise_cor_proof}.
+We next, provide a fundamental lower bound on the error, that matches the upper bound up to a logarithmic factor. \begin{theorem} Suppose $\Theta^*$ has rank $r$.
 Under the described sampling model, there is a universal constant $c>0$ such that that the minimax rate where the infimum is taken over all measurable functions over the observed purchase history $\{(u_i,v_i,S_i,T_i)\}_{i\in[n]}$ is lower bounded by

-\end{thm} See Appendix \ref{sec:bundle_lb_proof} for the proof.
+\end{theorem} We provide a proof in Appendix \ref{sec:bundle_lb_proof}.
 The first term is dominant, and when the sample size is comparable to the latent dimension of the problem, Theorem \ref{thm:bundle_ub} is minimax optimal up to a logarithmic factor.
 We emphasize here that the bound in \eqref{eq:bundle_lowrank} and the matching lower bound in \eqref{eq:bundle_lb} do not depend on the size of the offerings $k_1$ and $k_2$.
-It is because independent of how large $k_1$ and $k_2$ are, we only observe one choice, and intuitively the information we get scales at best by a factor of $\log (k_1k_2)$.
-The theorems prove that there is no essential gain in learning for large offerings.
-One might be tempted to stop at proving an upper bounds that scale as $O(\sqrt{k_1k_2 r(d_1+d_2)\log d / n})$, which are larger than \eqref{eq:bundle_lowrank} by a factor of $\sqrt{k_1k_2} $.
+It is independent of how large $k_1$ and $k_2$ are because, we only observe one choice, and intuitively the information we get scales at best by a factor of $\log (k_1k_2)$.
+The theorems prove that there is no essential gain in learning from large offerings.
+One might be tempted to stop at proving an upper bound that scales as $O(\sqrt{k_1k_2 r(d_1+d_2)\log d / n})$, which is larger than \eqref{eq:bundle_lowrank} by a factor of $\sqrt{k_1k_2} $.
 Such a loose bound follows if one ignores the tight concentration analysis that we do using the symmetrization technique (e.g. in Lemma \ref{lmm:kwise_hessian2}).
 Getting the tight dependency in $k_1$ and $k_2$ is one of the crucial technical challenges we overcome in this paper.

-\subsection{Learning the MNL model from Customer Choices}
+\subsection{Learning the MNL Model from Customer Choices}

-The results for the {\em customer choice} model follows immediately from the results in {\em bundled choice} model by simply setting $k_1=1$, and we explicitly write those corollaries in this section for completeness.
+The results for the {\em customer choice} model follow immediately from the results in {\em bundled choice} model by simply setting $k_1=1$, and we explicitly write those corollaries in this section for completeness.
 The proposed estimator is minimax optimal up to a logarithmic factor under the standard customer choice model of sampling.